Trans Fiction Writers in the 20th Century

 But I’ve already been talking so much, so let’s get to the thing I wanted to share: trans writers who published fiction in the twentieth century.

 Research is, of course, easier when you have someone else’s research to build off of.
-So, I end this newsletter with an alphabetical list of trans1 writers who published at least one novel in the twentieth century.
+So, I end this newsletter with an alphabetical list of trans1 writers who published at least one novel (or story collection) in the twentieth century.
 It’s my hope that someone stumbles across this post while posing the same question I plonked into Google—and finds a new literary ancestor of their own that they did not know existed before—but arguably might need in their lives more than ever.

 Kate Bornstein